wink-travel/affiliate-wordpress-divi-plugin/README.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Integrates Divi with the iko.travel Affiliate WordPress plugin.
+Integrates Divi with the Wink Affiliate WordPress plugin.

 == Description ==

-This plugin makes adding iko.travel Affiliate web components a breeze with Divi.
-Simply install and activate it next to the official iko.travel WordPress plugin and get started.
+This plugin makes adding Wink Affiliate web components a breeze with Divi.
+Simply install and activate it next to the official Wink WordPress plugin and get started.

 == Frequently Asked Questions ==